 Our customers ask the best questions, and we love being there for them.
 Here we've compiled a list of frequently asked questions so that you can get the information that you're looking for right away.

-No Costly International Shipping to Asia for your Warranty IssuesBlackboxMyCar is based in Vancouver, BC.
-As an authorized distributor behind the products we carry, we take care of all the potential warranty issues in-house.
-Unlike our competitors, our customers do not have to send their defective units to Asia (typically about $60 with tracking service).
+BlackboxMyCar is based in Vancouver, B.C., Canada, and as an authorized distributor behind the products we carry, we take care of all the potential warranty issues in-house.
+Unlike our competitors, our customers do not have to send their defective units to Asia (typically anywhere from $60-100 out of the customer's pocket).
 Our customers simply have to send their defective units to BlackboxMyCar, and we will replace them for you.
 Quick, convenient and hassle-free!

-Buy with Confidence at BlackboxMyCarWe are the largest and most recognized Authorized Distributor of quality dash cams from Korea and Taiwan in North America.
-Brands that we carry include Thinkware, BlackVue, FineVu, Blacksys, DOD, VicoVation, SkyView & more!
+We are the largest and most recognized distributor of quality dash cams from Korea, China, and Taiwan in North America.
+Brands that we carry include Thinkware, BlackVue, FineVu, Blacksys, VIOFO, VicoVation, SkyView & more!